 So now onto the dry ingredients.
 Have you ever worked with almond flour?
 If not, be aware, it’s very coarse.
-Because of this, and because you want the best, smoothest shell possible on your macaron, I always double sift my dry ingredients when making macarons.
-Some recipes tell you to sift once, I always sift at least twice.
+Because of this, and because you want the best, smoothest shell possible on your macaron.
+We always double sift dry ingredients when making macarons.
+Some recipes tell you to sift once, but sift at least twice.
 It’s a pain and can be time consuming, but macarons are not a treat you want to rush.
-I like to use a sifter like this, so it really helps get those lumps out.
-I actually recommend sifting the ingredients before you start whipping up your egg whites, so you’re perfectly whipped eggs whites aren’t just sitting in the bowl, warming up and being at risk for breaking.
+We like to use this sifter, so it really helps get those lumps out.
+It’s actually best to sift the ingredients before you start whipping up your egg whites.
+So your perfectly whipped eggs whites aren’t just sitting in the bowl, warming up.

 Now that you have a perfectly smooth dry mixture and a perfectly whipped egg whites, it’s time to combine them!
-You have to fold the whites into the dry mixture, but without overmixing.
-I remember reading somewhere that the ideal amount of “turns” for the folding process is usually in the 60-75ish range.
-I always stick to that and it works like a charm!
+You have to fold the whites into the dry mixture, but without over mixing.
+The ideal amount of “turns” for the folding process is usually in the 60-75ish range.
+We always stick to that and it works like a charm!

-In the recipe we used here, she does mention that the macarons need to sit for an hour.
+In the recipe we used here, she does mention that the macarons need to sit for 1 hour.
 Don’t skip this.
-Take a coffee break, get some chores done, take a nap, I don’t care what you do, but let those things rest!
+Take a coffee break, get some chores done, take a nap.
+Just let the macarons sit and rest.
 This is so important because if you don’t let them dry out, they won’t get that beautiful shell.
-If you’re experiencing a bit of humidity that day, I’d say let them sit for even an hour and a half.
+If you’re experiencing a bit of humidity that day, let them sit for an hour and a half.
 When you touch the tops, they should feel dry.

 Decorating Pumpkin Spice Mickey Macarons

-The original recipe doesn’t use any decorations for these macarons, but since we made the mickey shaped, we wanted to add a little something to them.
-You can add faces, using a black decorating marker, icing or dark chocolate, vines using green icing and top it off with a green stem using candy, or make your own out of chocolate.
+The original pumpkin spice macaron recipe doesn’t use any decorations but since we made them mickey shaped, we wanted to add a little something to them.
+You can add faces using a black decorating marker, icing or dark chocolate.
+Or you can add vines using green icing and top it off with a green stem using candy.
+Or you can even make your own out of chocolate.
 Let your creativity run wild!

 Hopefully this blog post will help give you the confidence to try your own take on making macarons.
-Remember, these are a labor of love, but they’re one of my favorite treats to make because they remind you to slow down, take your time and enjoy the process.
+Remember, these are a labor of love, but are one of our favorite treats to make simply because they remind us to slow down, take our time and enjoy the process.
 Just like fall itself.